Connect with others who understand.

 Written by Aminah Wali, Ph.D.

-• Familial pulmonary arterial hypertension (FPAH) is a type of pulmonary arterial hypertension (PAH) that has a genetic component.
+• Familial pulmonary arterial hypertension (FPAH) is a type of pulmonary arterial hypertension (PAH) that’s partly caused by gene mutations (changes) that can run in families.
+It’s also called heritable PAH.

 • The symptoms and treatments for FPAH are generally the same as for PAH.

-• If you have one or more family members with a gene mutation related to FPAH, you can speak with a genetic counselor about genetic testing to better understand your risk for the condition.
+• If someone in your family has a gene mutation linked to FPAH, talking to a genetic counselor about testing can help you learn more about your risk for the condition.

-While the cause of pulmonary arterial hypertension is often unknown, in some cases there is a genetic link.
+Although the cause of PAH is often unknown (also called idiopathic), sometimes there is a genetic link.
 This may indicate familial pulmonary arterial hypertension, a type of PAH diagnosed in two or more members of the same family.
-The condition is also referred to as heritable pulmonary arterial hypertension or HPAH.
+The condition is also referred to as heritable pulmonary arterial hypertension.

-PAH is a rare disorder characterized by high blood pressure in the blood vessels of the lungs, potentially leading to right heart failure and possibly death.
+PAH is a rare disorder known for causing high blood pressure in the blood vessels of the lungs, potentially leading to right heart failure and possibly death.
 If PAH runs in your family, it’s important to tell your health care provider.
 They can help you better understand your risk of developing PAH.

 Causes of Familial Pulmonary Arterial Hypertension

-The most common cause of familial PAH is a mutation in a gene called bone morphogenetic protein receptor 2 (BMPR2).
+The most common cause of FPAH is a mutation in a gene called bone morphogenetic protein receptor 2 (BMPR2).
 Gene mutations have been linked to different diseases and cancers, and these mutations can be passed down through families.

-While mutations of the BMPR2 gene are the most common cause of familial PAH, the condition has also been associated with mutations in other genes, such as TBX4, CAV1, ACVRL1, or ALK1.
+BMPR2 mutations are found in about 80 percent of people with FPAH.
+They are also seen, but not as much, in related diseases like idiopathic pulmonary arterial hypertension (IPAH) and congenital heart disease.
+Although mutations of the BMPR2 gene are the most common cause of FPAH, the condition has also been associated with mutations in other genes, such as TBX4, CAV1, ACVRL1, and ALK1.

 Symptoms of Familial Pulmonary Arterial Hypertension